 JFX has made a nice tools that automatically extracts imagex, bcdboot and various others useful files from the Microsoft Windows Automated Installation Kit (WAIK) across the internet so that you do not have to download the >1GB WAIK installation ISO and then install it just to get a few files!

-I recommend you pick the Win 8 Waik Tools!
+I recommend you pick the Win 8 and 8.1 Waik Tools!

 (Waik Vista and Waik Win7 does not download bootsect.exe.)